-Denise Adaoyibo Onwumere
+Denise Adaoyibo Okpala

-Denise currently works with the Environment Directorate of the Economic Community of West African States (ECOWAS Commission), where she and her colleagues are drafting the West African Regulations on Hazardous Waste Management.
+Denise works with the Environment Directorate of the Economic Community of West African States (ECOWAS Commission), where she and her colleagues are drafting the West African Regulations on Hazardous Waste Management.

 Denise is also actively involved in both the Monitoring of Environmental Security in Africa (MESA) project -- reporting on coastal zone management and Geographic Information Systems -- and the West African Biodiversity and Climate Change Project.